MarkIsTheBest/Nikki-25/README.md

      - Added type safety to blocks for Quaternion.
      - Added type safety to blocks for Servo.
      - Added type safety to blocks for ServoController.
-     - Added type safety to blocks for Telemetry.
+     - Added type safety to blocks for Debug.INSTANCE.
      - Added type safety to blocks for Temperature.
      - Added type safety to blocks for TouchSensor.
      - Added type safety to blocks for UltrasonicSensor.